i-am-bee/agentstack-a2a-proxy/README.md

 # BeeAI A2A Proxy

 A proxy server for BeeAI A2A (Agent-to-Agent) communication that intercepts and modifies agent card endpoints to enable seamless integration with the BeeAI platform.
+You can literally take existing A2A agent and plug it into BeeAI without changing code of your A2A agent.

 ## Main Goal